III.

 their presence; the words of the commission running thus, "quorum

-aliquem vestrum, A. B. C. D. &c. unum esse volumus
+aliquem vestrum, A. B. C. D. &c. unum esse volumus;"

 whence the persons so named are usually called justices of the